OzymandiasTheGreat/tomasrav.me/src/assets/content/profile.en.md

-I'm a freelance developer with over 5 years of experience, occasionally systems administrator (Linux), and I've also worked as translator for English/Lithuanian.
+I'm a freelance developer with over 6 years of experience, occasionally an unwilling systems administrator (Linux), and I've also worked as translator for English/Lithuanian.

 My interest primarily revolve around Open Source and Linux, however